The 20 Best West Syndrome Doctors Near Me

 English

 Elissa G. Yozawitz, MD, is Director of Neonatal Neurology at Children’s Hospital at Montefiore Einstein and Professor of Neurology and Pediatrics at our Albert Einstein College of Medicine.
 Dr. Yozawitz focuses on the neurological management of children, from the neonatal period through adolescence, particularly those with difficult-to-treat seizures.
 She also specializes in the diagnosis and treatment of hypoxic-ischemic encephalopathy, stroke and seizures in the newborn.
 Dr. Yozawitz’s expertise includes electroencephalography (EEG) and state-of-the-art treatments.
 Dr. Yozawitz is rated as an Elite provider by MediFind in the treatment of West Syndrome.
-Her top areas of expertise are West Syndrome, Epilepsy in Children, Spasmus Nutans, and Epilepsy.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses West Syndrome, Epilepsy in Children, Spasmus Nutans, and Epilepsy.

 Elite in West Syndrome